 - In case of a tie, the District or State winner may be determined by tie-breaking bonus questions from the County Agent Assessment Score Sheet.
 If a tie remains, judges have the option to call for interviews.
 Participants will be interviewed individually either in person or by a video conferencing system (e.g., Zoom).
 Judges will ask each participant questions about their food plot project.
 Although there is no time limit, the expected length of the interview is less than 10 minutes.

-Date Activity June 1 Deadline to register April - July Collect soil sample (you can do this even before registering!)
-June - July Seed delivered to county offices August - September 15 Recommended planting date October 20 Deadline to plant food plot November – January Schedule a site visit from local County Agent or someone designated on their behalf March 1 Project book and video due to state office March - April Judging project books and videos last Friday in April (check 4-H Calender of Events) Recognize district and state winners at 4-H Wildlife Habitat Education Program (WHEP) State Contest
+Date Activity July 1 Deadline to register April - July Collect soil sample (you can do this even before registering!)
+July Seed delivered to county offices August - September 15 Recommended planting date October 20 Deadline to plant food plot November – January Schedule a site visit from local County Agent or someone designated on their behalf February Submit project book and video to county office March 1 Project book and video due to county office March 5 County office forwards project book to state office coordinator March - April Judging project books and videos May Winners announced June Recognize district and state winners at 4-H District O-Rama's

 Plot Requirements & Recommendations